Dhanya-krishnan2/Dhanya-krishnan2/README.md

 - 👋 Hi, I’m @Dhanya-krishnan2
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...any kind of chanllenges on full stack development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...so many new features as well as the things new to me as well
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .. .open source projects where needs lots of contribution.
 - 📫 How to reach on linked throgh this link https://www.linkedin.com/in/dhankrish/ and mygithub link is https://github.com/Dhanya-krishnan2